 Contemporary Cuisine and Cocktails

 It was time to shock the industry and be seasonal, creative, and do things no one had done before,” says owner Shawn Nagpal, who opened the first of his two restaurants in Larchmont in 2012 (he added the White Plains location two and a half years ago).
 In this case, “creative” translates to chicken tacos, calamari, high-end cocktails, seasonal seafood (such as Atlantic cod and red snapper), locally produced beer and wine, cooking classes, and contemporary décor, with the elegance of white tablecloths.
-Accommodatingly, the restaurant menu designates dishes as vegan and gluten-free.
+Accommodatingly, the Indian restaurant’s menu designates dishes as vegan and gluten-free.

 The Great Indian Spice Wheel